 Garlic — last month to plant

 Garlic's sowing window runs April through May, so this is the final month to get cloves in the ground.
-Plant individual cloves 5cm deep and 15cm apart; expect roughly seven months to harvest, landing in November–December.
+Depth and spacing don't change for a late planting — 5cm deep, 15cm between cloves — and the roughly seven-month run to harvest still lands in November–December.
 Miss May and the window doesn't reopen until next April.

 Beetroot — last month to sow

 Beetroot's window runs August through May, so this is the final chance for an autumn sowing.
-Direct sow and thin to about 10cm apart — beetroot doesn't transplant well, so don't raise it in trays.
-It tolerates light frost, which matters now that frosts are regular.
+Sow straight into the bed — beetroot resents being transplanted — and thin to roughly 10cm spacing.
+Light frost won't bother it, which matters now that cold nights are the norm.

 Cultivar pick: Bulls Blood (Kings Seeds NZ) — copes well with the cooler end of the sowing window and adds deep red foliage to the bed.